oswida/cyber/docs/en/srd.md

 A character whose **INF is zero** cannot use cybermodifications - they stop working until the character has regained at least one point of Interface.

 **Activation**: any cybernetic modification item that affects game mechanics (modifiers to saves, critical damage) requires **activation** every time the character wishes to use it.
-Activation requires marking **one point of Fatigue** in the inventory.
+Activation requires marking **one point of Fatigue** in the inventory, but **is not considered** an action in the round.
 Cybermodification items not marked as requiring activation have a permanent effect and their use does not increase a character's Fatigue.

 **Cyberpsychosis**: cyber modifications can have a negative impact on the human body.
 Intense use of implants can take a toll on a character's mental condition.
 Whenever fatigue fills a character's **entire** inventory, **subtract one** from their **PSY**.